 Here are some resources to help families with transitions to and from another country.
 These resources do not address the cross-cultural aspect of such moves as much as how to do the move successfully.
 There are five articles, and we offer each article in three different forms: the online version for reading online, the printer-friendly version for downloading and printing before reading, and the computer-friendly version to download and read on the computer.
-The computer-friendly version will also work on an ipad.
+The computer-friendly version will also work on an iPad or other tablet.
 There is a zipped file of the last two versions, including the bibliography and transitions game that you can download at the end of the page.

 On this page…